Ajax promote Keizer to head coach

-AMSTERDAM Ajax Amsterdam have named Marcel Keizer as head coach in place of Peter Bosz, the club said on Saturday.
+AMSTERDAM (Reuters) - Ajax Amsterdam have named Marcel Keizer as head coach in place of Peter Bosz, the club said on Saturday.

 The 48-year-old was signed last year to coach the Ajax reserve team who compete in the second tier of Dutch football and finished the season as runners-up,